secretstartups/handbook/content/job-families/finance/it-entapps-engineering.md

 ## Principal IT Enterprise Applications Engineer

-The Principal IT Enterprise Applications Engineer is a [grade 9](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the Manager, IT Enterprise Applications Engineering or Director, IT Enterprise Applications.
+The Principal IT Enterprise Applications Engineer is a [grade 9](https://handbook.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [Director, CRM Systems](https://handbook.gitlab.com/job-families/finance/senior-director-enterprise-applications/#crm-systems-director)

 ### Principal IT Enterprise Applications Engineer Responsibilities